doccano/spacy-partial-tagger/README.md

 pip install spacy-partial-tagger
 ```

+If you have problems installing `pytokenizations`, please check [this website](https://rustup.rs/) and install Rust.

 ## References

 - Thomas Effland and Michael Collins.
 2021.
 [Partially Supervised Named Entity Recognition via the Expected Entity Ratio Loss](https://aclanthology.org/2021.tacl-1.78/). _Transactions of the Association for Computational Linguistics_, 9:1320–1335.